Fabio Caponio

 Fabio Caponio (born 26 March 1999) is an Italian badminton player.
 He plays for the Italian national team as well as the Italian Air Force.

 Career

 In 2016, he won the Ethiopia International tournament in the men's doubles event.
 In 2017, he won the Mauritius International tournament in the men's doubles event.

 In 2022, Caponio teamed-up with Giovanni Toti won the bronze medal in the men's doubles at the 2022 Mediterranean Games.
+In 2023, he won the Peru International.

+In 2025, Caponio won the men's singles title in the Algeria International tournament.